 KL Sentral Station is Kuala Lumpur’s main train station.

 There are plenty of things to do and see during a day in Kuala Lumpur.
-We suggest spending half a day looking around the Chinatown area in Kuala Lumpur and the other half of the day visiting the Batu Caves, which are a short train journey away from Kuala Lumpur city centre.
+In if you only have 1 day to spend in Kuala Lumpur suggest spending half a day looking around the Chinatown area in Kuala Lumpur and the other half of the day visiting the Batu Caves, which are a short train journey away from Kuala Lumpur City Centre.
 In the Chinatown area the places we suggest you visit are:

 - Petaling Street Market: Petaling Street Market is a covered market selling clothes, bags and shoes, with some great food stalls.